KL mega sales for shopaholics

 Bustling Sungei Wang plaza

 For exclusively designed pieces, ARCH World Miniature (307, Level 3, tel: 3820-489) has small-scale reproductions of just about anything.
 It’s one way to take a small piece of KL home in your pocket.
-Head up to KLCC’s sprawling Kinokuniya bookstore (Level 4, tel: 2164-8133), which offers a wide selection of coffee table books, novels and specialty material.
+Pick up a miniature Petronas Twin Towers or a framed city skyline.
+Do pop into its gallery off Dataran Merdeka – here you can watch craftsmen at work, putting together these tiny wooden structures.
+Head up to KLCC’s sprawling Kinokuniya bookstore (Level 4, tel: 2164-8133), which offers a wide selection of coffee table books, novels and specialty material plus every imaginable title on history, theology and art.
+Browse its Japanese section, which carries not only the latest Japanese bestsellers, but also an interesting selection of manga, art and craft titles, idol photo books, magazines, catalogues and e-Mooks.

 Sore feet?
 Settle down to tea, cakes and scones with a reviving cuppa at the Harrods Signature Shop & Tea Room (137, Level 1, tel: 2166-6000).
 A stop here provides some last-minute shopping inspiration especially if your kitchen cupboards are a little bare – Harrods has an excellent selection of wines, cakes, cheese, sausages and teas.
 Delicious, but deadly to the wallet, Harrods remains a happy hunting ground for the hungry shopper.
 Visitors enjoy more discounts and free gifts with the Tourist Privilege card.
 Swing by the concierge (ground floor) to inquire.

-At fast-expanding Suria KLCC, you can now look forward to more than 30 specialty stores including flagship Cartier and Chanel stores, French Sole shoe store, Michael Kors, a new Giorgio Armani and the region’s first Armani Café at the luxury annexe.
+At fast-expanding Suria KLCC, you can now look forward to more than 30 specialty stores including flagship Cartier and Chanel stores, French Sole shoe store, Marc Jacobs, a new Giorgio Armani and the region’s first Armani Café at the luxury annexe.

 DC Comics at Fahrenheit

 Everything's elegantly displayed and neatly stacked on racks and shelves.
 Expect luxurious surroundings and impeccable service minus the exorbitant price tags.
 Prices of unsold end-of-season stocks go for a fraction of the original.
-Imagine Furla shoes at just RM400 (US$125) compared with RM1,000 (US$313), Furla handbags from RM700 (US$219), Stuart Weitzman shoes at RM250 (US$78), Ermenegildo Zegna suits at RM2,000 (US$625) and Zegna shirts from RM400.
+Imagine Furla shoes at just RM400 (US$102) compared with RM1,000 (US$257), Furla handbags from RM700, Stuart Weitzman shoes at RM250, Ermenegildo Zegna suits at RM2,000 and Zegna shirts from RM400.

 Kenanga Street has been the place to shop for wholesale items.
-The newly opened Kenanga Wholesale City (2, Jalan Gelugor, off Jalan Kenanga, tel: 9221-8081) hosts nine floors of fashion at knock-down prices.
+The newly opened Kenanga Wholesale City (2, Jalan Gelugor, off Jalan Kenanga, tel: [60-3] 9221-8081) hosts nine floors of fashion at knock-down prices.
 Start at the lowest floor and work your way up.
-Women’s fashions dominate (t-shirts and other apparel start as low as RM5 (US$1.55); you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
+Women’s fashions dominate (t-shirts and other apparel start as low as RM5; you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
 Remember the more you buy, the bigger the discount.
-Check out Rolls for fashion from Korea, and Notting Hill for bags and accessories.
-Downside: shopkeepers are sticky about shoppers trying out their picks, so be persistent.
+Check out Musso for fashion from Korea, Bug Styla Kids for jumpers and suits, Rastafari for locally designed Rasta and beach wear, funky accessories and bags and 28 Store for bags and accessories.
+There are many shops catering to Muslim fashion on levels 3 and 5.
+Check out Al Raf for menswear (Level 2), headscarves at Ayesha’s (Level 5), H & M Fashion (Level 5) for kids and over at Pearl Harbour, a-one-stop for traditional baju kurung and kebaya plus couture hijabs and jubahs.
+Downside: shopkeepers are averse to shoppers trying out their picks, so be persistent.

 H&M now fronts popular Lot 10